-But one main issue with this millimeter wave is that they are highly prone to obstacles.
+But one main issue with this millimeter-wave is that they are highly prone to obstacles.
 Because of their high frequency, they get attenuated real quick making it difficult to penetrate through buildings, trees or even your hand.
-For tackling this, researches have come up with small cell networks which act as repeaters to the main network and keep the user connected to the network at all times.
+For tackling this, researches have come up with small cell networks that act as repeaters to the main network and keep the user connected to the network at all times.

-The other new innovation involved in achieving the 5G network is Beamforming.
-As we have multiple base stations streaming data from all the sides, resorting to the traditional multi-direction signal transmission will only cause a lot of interference resulting in poor connectivity.
-So in beamforming instead of transmitting signals in all directions, a focused stream of data is sent to each specific user thereby reducing the interference and improving the connectivity.
+The other new innovation involved in realizing 5G NR networks is Beamforming.
+As we have multiple base stations streaming data from all sides, resorting to the traditional multi-direction signal transmission will only cause a lot of interference resulting in poor connectivity.
+With beamforming, instead of transmitting signals in all directions, a focused stream of data is sent to each specific user thereby reducing interference and improving connectivity.

 The Sub 6GHz spectrum will also allow OEMs to keep the Antenna’s slim and small, and thus retaining slim and svelte flagships.

-How will 5G affect out lives in the Future?
+How will 5G NR affect our lives in the Future?

 With the level of speeds that 5G offers, users can easily download huge files within seconds.
 This paves way for more and more users to depend on the cloud for storing their data.
-As a result of this, we might see a surge in PCs featuring low storage SSDs as most of the data is already securely stored in the cloud which can be easily accessed with almost no delay on 5G network.
+As a result, we might see a surge in PCs featuring low storage SSDs as most of the data will already be securely stored in the cloud and will be easily accessible with almost no delay on the 5G network.

 One of the primary areas which will benefit from the 5G network is the Internet of Things.
 Internet of Things is basically a network of devices which are connected to the internet to perform a specific task.
 These could be your smart fridge, smart juicer, Smart bulb, and the likes.

-One interesting technology which can be realised with 5G is the concept of Connected Vehicles.
-As we already discussed that the vast spectrum of 5G allows in bringing in a lot of new low powered devices into the network, we could install these low powered devices in automobiles to create a network of cars which track themselves in real time.
+One interesting technology which can be realized with 5G is the concept of Connected Vehicles.
+As we already discussed that the vast spectrum of 5G allows in bringing in a lot of new low-powered devices into the network, we could install these low-powered devices in automobiles to create a network of cars which track themselves in real-time.

-The next big thing that IoT is expected to revolutionize is the industry.
+The next big thing that IoT is expected to revolutionize is our manufacturing Industries.
 With 5G added to IoT, we have access to high-speed data transfer with minimum latency which gives us extremely high reliability to use this network for Industrial purposes.
 Unlike, the usual 5G networks, IoT for industries will have their specified private band for communication which reduces the chance for any interference.
-We can employ this help us in manufacturing processes, agriculture, drone-based delivery system, shipping & travel industry, mining industry etc.
+We can employ this to help us in manufacturing processes, agriculture, drone-based delivery system, shipping & travel industry, mining industry, etc.